-In many other ways, Joe Biden's foreign policy mirrors that of Republican administrations and the hawkish actions of Democratic ones.
-In 2019, he sided with Donald Trump and John Bolton in supporting a coup in Venezuela (they have the largest oil reserves in the world; Iraq is also in the top five).
+In many other ways, Joe Biden's foreign policy mirrored that of Republican administrations.
+In 2019, he sided with Donald Trump and John Bolton in supporting a coup in Venezuela (they have the largest oil reserves in the world).
 Biden has also supported regime change wars in Libya, Syria, and Yemen.

 4. Biden Is Opposed to Medicare for All

 The idea that Biden would have provided a public option for healthcare, despite promising it, is laughable.